alexivkin/SARDELKA/README.md

 ## Limitations

 * It's full of Bashisms (the best kind of -isms) and needs a bash 4.2 or above.
-* Synthetic Full Backups work only on file systems that support proper hardlinks (hint, not NTFS - Windows is out)
+* Synthetic Full Backups work only on file systems that support proper hardlinks (hint, not NTFS)

 ## Rarely asked questions